 Nonetheless, what has been mentioned above does not fully explain why dogs follow you to the bathroom, as there are many dogs who have a great relationship and a very good emotional bond with their human friend, but who don’t follow him around the house.

-Why Do Some Dogs Not Follow Their Owner To The Bathroom?
+Why Do Some Dogs Not Follow Their Owner to the Bathroom?

-Part of the answer to this question lies in the puppy’s development:
+Part of the answer to this question lies in the puppy’s development:.

-In the first stages of a puppy’s life, the animal is its behavioral development which is and will be fundamental when it becomes an adult.
+In the first stages of a puppy’s life, the animal is in its behavioral development which is and will be fundamental when it becomes an adult.
 It is a stage of life where all the lived experiences will deeply mark his future behavior.
 Indeed, these are the “first experiences” that have a great impact on the behavior of the puppy.

 These experiences can be both negative and positive for the animal.
 For example, the behavior of a puppy who has had a traumatic first experience will not be the same as that of a dog who has had positive and pleasant first experiences.